 There have been numerous studies into the effects vitamin D has on our general health.
 It plays a vital role in bone health and the prevention of cardiovascular disease and diabetes.
 However, a recent study also found a link between vitamin D and hair loss, with 81.8% of those experiencing hair loss also having low levels of vitamin D. According to their findings, a vitamin D deficiency may result in your hair falling out.

 Here’s everything you need to know about this vital vitamin to help keep your hair healthy and intact.

 What is vitamin D?

-To understand the link, it’s also important to understand what vitamin D is and what is does in the body.
-It’s a fat-soluble vitamin that is generated from exposure to UV-B light, although it can also be obtained in certain foods in your diet and through supplements if necessary.
+Vitamin D is a fat-soluble vitamin generated by exposure to UV-B light.
+It can also be obtained by eating certain foods and through supplements if necessary.